Road Rules That Every Maryland Driver Should Know

 Driving has become the foremost method of travel and is often seen as a sign of freedom.
 Ask any teenager who just got their license!

 But, while it does leave us free to go places and do great things, there are still some rules we have to follow if we want to stay on the road.

 Driving laws differ based on the state.
-For example, did you know that in Maryland, drivers under the age of 18 aren’t allowed to use Bluetooth or hands-free devices while driving?
+For example, did you know that based on Maryland road rules, drivers under the age of 18 aren’t allowed to use Bluetooth or hands-free devices while driving?
 Or that you’re not actually allowed to hang items from your rearview mirror?

 So whether you’ve lived here all your life, or you’ve just moved to the area, here are a few Maryland road rules that every driver should definitely be aware of.

 1. Licenses and Permits